 - Tooth Loss – The final stage of tooth decay is when the abscess is so severe the bacteria continues to make its way through the full tooth causing severe decay.
 After an abscess, the tooth becomes damaged beyond repair.
 Therefore, tooth extraction treatment would be administered to protect your neighboured teeth from also being damaged.

 Root Canal is administered to a patient if the tooth shows signs of erosion and damage.
 However, only if the underlying gum line and bone are strong enough to preserve the remains of healthy teeth.
 A tooth can be partially decayed and partially healthy at the same time.
 In this instance, root canal treatment is given, where the affected area is disinfected and cleaned, and the healthy remains of the tooth are supported with a crown.

 Where the tooth is severely decayed beyond repair and the crack is so severe, tooth extraction treatment is administered so preserve the strength of the bone and ensure neighboured teeth do not get affected.

 Read here to learn more about the difference between Tooth Extraction and Root Canal

 If you’re experiencing a dental problem, contact the dentist immediately to ensure the dentist has the best possible opportunity in preserving your oral health.
-Simply Dental is happy to restore your oral health.
+If you’re near Chatswood then, our professional Dentist Chatswood team at Simply Dental Chatswood is happy to restore your oral health.
 Contact us here to book your appointment.